foodcoop-adam/foodsoft/README.md

 A food cooperative is a group of people that buy food from suppliers of their own choosing.
 A collective do-it-yourself supermarket.
 Members  order their products online and collect them on a specified day.
 And all put in a bit of work to make that possible.
 Foodsoft facilitates the process.

-This branch contains the version we use at [Foodcoop NL](http://www.foodcoop.nl).
+This branch contains the version used by many Dutch food cooperatives (including [Voedselcollectief NL](http://www.voedselcollectief.org)-based coops).
 We track [foodcoops/foodsoft](https://github.com/foodcoops/foodsoft), and merge in some features found in branches of this repository, as well as some local changes.

 If you're a food coop considering to use foodsoft, you're welcome to [contact us].
 Or look at the [wiki page for foodcoops](https://github.com/foodcoops/foodsoft/wiki/For-foodcoops).
 You can [read documentation](http://foodcoop-adam.github.io/) to get an impression of the software.
 When you'd like to experiment with or develop foodsoft, you can read [how to set it up](doc/SETUP_DEVELOPMENT.md) on your own computer.